Northeastern-MSDAE/IE7500/doc/final-report-sentiment-analysis-on-twitter.md

 - **Preprocessing Pipeline:**
   The `preprocess_text` function further cleans the text by removing non-alphabetic characters, tokenizing, filtering out stop words, and applying lemmatization.

 These preprocessing steps standardize the tweet text, enhancing its quality for effective feature extraction.
+For a complete list of preprocessing steps, refer to **Appendix A**.

 #### 2.3 Exploratory Data Analysis (EDA)